qwaneu/qwaneu.github.io/_drafts/test-architecture.md

 image: /attachments/blogposts/2020/hextesting-02.jpg
 ---

-In this post, we will share another benefit of looking through the Hexagonal Architecture lens: it helps you in making decisions about your the architecture of automated tests of your application landscape.
+In this post, we will share another benefit of looking through the Hexagonal Architecture lens: it supports making decisions about the architecture of automated tests in your application landscape.

 - What kinds of tests cover which concerns and which risks?
 - What mix of automated tests is appropriate for my context?
 - What mix of tests will provide confidence that your changes are ready for delivery?
 - How can I move a test around in my test architecture so that I get faster, more specific feedback?

-We have introduced our view on Hexagonal Architecture in previous post: [hexagonal architecture](/2020/08/20/hexagonal-architecture) and [How to keep Front End complexity in check with Hexagonal Architecture](/2020/09/09/how-to-keep-complexity-in-check-with-hexagonal-architecture.html).
+We have introduced our view on Hexagonal Architecture in previous posts: [hexagonal architecture](/2020/08/20/hexagonal-architecture) and [How to keep Front End complexity in check with Hexagonal Architecture](/2020/09/09/how-to-keep-complexity-in-check-with-hexagonal-architecture.html).

 ## An example application landscape